kosbr/kosbr.github.io/_posts/2015-08-22-sign-detect.markdown

  ![Frame attempts](/images/articles/opencv/try.png)

- The first idea was surround this area by 4 crosses.
+ The first idea was surrounding this area by 4 crosses.
 I planned to find 4 crosses and investigate area between them.
-I tried to avoid directly detecting area with sign, because the sign may be different.
+I tried to avoid directly detecting area with sign, because a sign may be different.
- However, crosses are bad idea because cross is frequent figure, level of false detection will be very high.
+ However, crosses are bad idea because cross is a frequent figure, level of false detection will be very high.
 Then I tried to detect all rectangle with sign and it was rather better approach.
-The was two secrets of a success:
+There were two secrets of a success:

  * Having a big positive selection with different types of sign
  * Modification of a rectangle to avoid false detections.
 Simple rectangle is also a frequent figure.